 a.
-Assist in assessing the impact of a major oil spill on the environment or on the health of North Carolina residents.
+Assist in assessing the impact of a major hazardous material release on the environment or on the health of North Carolina residents.

 12. NORTH CAROLINA VOLUNTARY ORGANIZATIONS ACTIVE IN DISASTER MEMBER AGENCIES

 - a.
 Assist in the staffing and maintenance of shelters. - b.
 Provide water and other supplies at distribution points.